TeamRizu/outfox-wikijs/dev/actors/actortypes/lifemeter.md

 ### Time

-Retuns a converted value from the current time remaining against a hard-coded value of 90.
+Returns a converted value from the current time remaining against a hard-coded value of 90.
 This value is clamped to return a value from 0 to 1.

 ```
 Time Left / 90.